 Follow these steps to anchor your boat.

 Follow these steps to retrieve your anchor.

-the anchor while pulling in the line.
-Pulling the anchor straight up
+- Move the boat directly over the anchor while pulling in the line.
+Pulling the anchor straight up should break it free.

-your boat in a large circle while keeping the anchor line pulled tight.
+- If the anchor is stuck, turn your boat in a large circle while keeping the anchor line pulled tight.

-loose, stop the boat and retrieve the anchor.
-Never drag the anchor behind
+- When the anchor breaks loose, stop the boat and retrieve the anchor.
+Never drag the anchor behind the boat.

 50% of all boating accidents are alcohol related.
 Drinking while operating a watercraft may not be illegal in some states, but it is stupid in all of them!